lamini-ai/lamini-examples/ift.md

 ## Step 4: Save the Questions, Answers, and Data

-You can save the results from the previous step to a csv file or a json file, as shown below.
+We save the results in different formats in `qa_data/`.

 ```python
 # Save the questions, answers, and data in a csv file (logging)